EspressoTrip-v2/concept-application/README.md

 Event driven microservice concept application using RabbitMQ, gRPC and Nodejs.
 Ability to add a service mesh like Linkerd or Istio if required.
 UI to be built with micro-frontends.

+### Developer Note:
+***Repo changes***: Run the npm-install.sh script once you make a pull to update all the services packages.
+I will update this list as the application grows.
+If there are any changes to the codebase, please re-run the infrastructure scripts again to ensure there are no missing deployments.
+Also running "npm i" in all the services will be a good idea due to the continuous changes.

+***Volume persistence***:
+The setup below needs to be done on start up of minikube, unfortunately minikube stops all deployments on shutdown.
+The PV for the stand alone deployments will only remain as long as minikube is running.
+The operator PV's persist on restart, when I have some time I will sort out the persistence...
+It is not priority on a test environment at the moment.

 #### Prerequisite installations:

 [Skaffold](https://skaffold.dev)
 [Minikube](https://minikube.sigs.k8s.io/docs/start/) -> Not tested with other local k8's, it's your gamble don't ask me to help
 [kubectl](https://kubernetes.io/docs/tasks/tools/)

-#### Developer Notice:

-If there are any changes to the codebase, please re-run the infrastructure scripts again to ensure there are no missing deployments.
-Also running "npm i" in all the services will be a good idea due to the continuous changes.

 ### Minikube:
 ```bash